-- SPICY SAUCE: While the mushrooms are cooking, make the spicy sauce.
+- While the mushrooms are cooking, make the spicy sauce.
 Add all 6 ingredients from sriracha to water to a small bowl and whisk to incorporate.
-Taste and adjust as per preference.
+Taste and adjust as required.

-- Keep the pancakes small so they stick together and flip easily.
+- Keep the pancakes small so they stick together, flip easily, and are cooked all the way through.
 Plus they fry up nice and crisp.

-- Before placing the avocado on top of the stack, cut a small slice off so it sits flat.
+- Before placing the avocado on top of the stack, cut a small slice off the bottom so it sits flat.

-- Potato pancakes store well in the fridge for a day or two and are delicious cold or reheat them in a skillet to crisp them up.
+- Potato pancakes store well in the fridge for a day or two and are delicious cold or reheat them in a skillet or air fryer to crisp them up.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.

 OMG love these and the spicy sauce ....super easy and definitely will be doubling the recipe next time!
 Thanks Tracy and keep on creating!

 Lori, thank you so much!
 I'm so happy that you enjoyed the pancakes.
 I love that you styled them so fancy too!!!